Nucor Corporation (NUE): A Brand-New Prospect for Investors

-Nucor Corporation (NUE) is priced at $138.13 after the most recent trading session.
-At the very opening of the session, the stock price was $141.88 and reached a high price of $143.11, prior to closing the session it reached the value of $142.54.
-The stock touched a low price of $141.4624.Recently in News on August 9, 2022, Nucor Announces the Addition of Michael W. Lamach to the Nucor Board of Directors.
+Nucor Corporation (NUE) is priced at $144.21 after the most recent trading session.
+At the very opening of the session, the stock price was $138.73 and reached a high price of $144.24, prior to closing the session it reached the value of $138.13.
+The stock touched a low price of $138.73.Recently in News on August 9, 2022, Nucor Announces the Addition of Michael W. Lamach to the Nucor Board of Directors.
 Nucor Corporation (NYSE: NUE) announced today that on August 8, 2022, its Board of Directors elected Michael W. Lamach as a director, effective September 1, 2022.
 You can read further details here

 Nucor Corporation had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $187.90 on 04/21/22, with the lowest value was $88.50 for the same time period, recorded on 01/24/22.